CRC-1194/lent/README.md

 * `lentAdvect` - solver application used to *advect* the LENT front with a *prescribed velocity field*
 * `lentFoam` - solver application used to execute two-phase Direct Numerical Simulations with the LENT method

 Other testing and utility applications are available in the `applications` folder with the appropriate descriptions placed in the implementation file headers.
+In `cases/flow-solution/translating-droplet/three-dimensional` there are several run scripts providing examples on the usage of scripts and solvers.

 ### Utilities information